 - Disable Facebook Camera Permission

-To stop Facebook from making such requests, you must remove the camera permission from your Facebook app.
+You must remove the camera permission from your Facebook app to stop Facebook from making such requests.
 To do that, open mobile “Settings,” search for “Permissions,” and open the app permissions.
 Then go to the “Permissions” tab again.

 Click on “Camera.”
-You will get a list of apps that have access to use the camera.
+You will get a list of apps that can use the camera.
 Scroll down and look for the “Facebook” app.
 Once you find it, click to open the options.
 From the list of options, select “Don’t Allow.”
 Now your Facebook won’t stop Spotify.

 - Close Other Background Apps